 Meet Our Instructors

-Ben Hawkins is the newest addition to the Criminal Justice program.
-He served as a Grand Rapids Police Officer from 2008-2019.
-Mr. Hawkins was a community officer for 8 years and a Police Sergeant from 2017-2019.
-He also has experience as a dispatcher, field training officer, explorer advisor, CAD Instructor, and implicit bias trianer.
+Ben Hawkins served as a Grand Rapids Police Officer from 2008-2019.
+He was a community officer for 8 years and a Police Sergeant from 2017-2019.
+He also has experience as a dispatcher, field training officer, explorer advisor, CAD Instructor, and implicit bias trainer.

 Mr. Hawkins graduated from Grand Valley State University in 2010 with a BA in Criminal Justice.
 He received his master's degree from Western Michigan University in 2022.

 During his service as a police officer, Mr. Hawkins earned three achievement awards, three team performance awards and was nominated Police Officer of the Year in 2015.
 In addition, Mr. Hawkins received the Police Medal in 2017, the highest award that can be granted to a living officer.

 At KCTC, Mr. Hawkins was awarded the Exemplary Partnership award from Homeland Security Investigations for our partnership with HSI and their cadet program.

 John Nelson comes to the KCTC Criminal Justice program with a significant amount of practical experience.
 John served as an E5 (Sergeant) in the United States Marine Corps in both the Artillery and Infantry.

 He obtained his Bachelors of Science degree from Grand Valley State University and completed the GVSU Police Academy graduating 1st in his class being awarded the Scholastic Achievement Award.
 John served as a fully empowered law enforcement officer for the Cedar Springs Police Department, the Lowell Police Department, and the Ionia County Sheriff's Office.
 Deputy Nelson served as an underwater evidence recovery deputy, school liaison, motor unit deputy, defensive tactics instructor, and SWAT operator.